konsumer/rmwc-fabmenu/README.md

 npm i
 ```

-[rmwc-fabmenu](https://github.com/konsumer/rmwc-fabmenu) is a library for making a `<Fab />` menu, like the sort you see on Google Inbox for composing a new email.
+This is a library for making a `<Fab />` menu, like the sort you see on Google Inbox for composing a new email.
 It utilizes [rmwc](https://jamesmfriedman.github.io/rmwc/), so it's useful if you are already including that in your app.

 ### usage